Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 Additional creation configurations for the Azure Databricks are available under the parameter ```advancedOptions.databricks.*```.</br>

 This use case resembles use case [Analytical Service - Azure Databricks for Use Case 1](#adb-uc1).
-The difference is that the customer usually needs full private access in own virtual network and must configure private endpoints for the created Azure Databricks.
+The difference is that the customer usually needs full private access in own virtual network and must configure (sometimes) private endpoints for the created Azure Databricks.
 This includes registering DNS records pointing to the private IP address under the private endpoint for Network Interface Card.
 Additionally, the customer must create or use an existing Azure Databricks private DNS zone to support private endpoint resolution and integrate it with enterprise DNS and DNS forwarding mechanisms.

 This use case usually involves integrating with a private virtual network.
 Refer to: [Virtual Network for Use Case 2](#vnet-uc2).
 The network team needs to set up the virtual network to include a private links subnet and two additional subnets delegated for Azure Databricks.
-Then, create two private endpoints, network security groups, and an Azure Databricks Zone.
+Then, create (sometimes) two private endpoints, network security groups, and an Azure Databricks Zone.

 Refer to this guide for more information: <https://learn.microsoft.com/en-us/azure/databricks/security/network/classic/vnet-inject>
 and this: <https://learn.microsoft.com/en-us/azure/databricks/security/network/classic/private-link></br>